MicrosoftDocs/architecture-center/docs/example-scenario/wsus/wsus-vnet.md

     - If across region, the Source VNet region is where the WSUS is.
 The destination VNet Region is where the data is going
   - If you have multiple regions, you'll need to select virtual network multiple times

->[!NOTE]
->Prices will vary by region.
+It's important to note that prices will vary by region.

 ## Manual deployment

-After you've either identified the VNet to use as the Hub or determine that you'll need to create a new Windows Server instance, you'll need to create an NSG rule that will allow Internet Traffic that allows Windows Update metadata and content to sync with the WSUS you'll create.
+After you've either identified the VNet to use as the Hub or determine that you'll need to create a new Windows Server instance, you'll need to create an NSG rule.
+The rule will allow Internet Traffic, which allows Windows Update metadata and content to sync with the WSUS you'll create.
 Here are the rules that need to be added:

 - Add inbound/outbound NSG rule to allow traffic to/from the _Internet_ on Port 80 (for content)
 - Add inbound/outbound NSG rule to allow traffic to/from the _Internet_ on Port 443 (for metadata)